Logging Food

 Barcode Scanning

-The most accurate method for packaged foods.
-Barcodes link directly to verified nutrition data.
+This is the most accurate way to log packaged foods.
+A barcode links straight to verified nutrition data.

 Access barcode scanner

-From the Home tab, tap Log Food and Beverage on the Nutrition card.
+From the Nutrition card on your Home screen, tap the meal-log pill (it shows Log Breakfast, Lunch, or Dinner depending on the time of day).
 Then tap the + icon next to the search bar and select Barcode.

 Scan the barcode

 Point your camera at the product's barcode.
-The scanner will automatically detect and look up the product.
+The scanner finds it and looks it up for you.

 Adjust serving size

-The product will appear with its nutrition info.
-Adjust the serving size to match what you actually consumed, then tap Log.
+The product appears with its nutrition info.
+Set the serving size to match what you ate, then tap Log.

 Text Search